SUCCESS CASE:

 Project Expansion

-The next step was to expand the ARS solution to the rest of the lanes, totaling eight fully automated lanes.
+The next step was to expand the ARS solution to the rest of the lanes, totaling ten fully automated lanes.
 This allowed the port to manage both rail and road traffic more efficiently, increasing its operational capacity without additional infrastructure or compromising the accuracy of readings.

 AllRead not only digitizes the captured data but transmits it in real-time to the port’s server, directly interacting with the Data Management System (Zutabeport) and the security system.
 This integration enables automatic barrier opening and streamlines traffic without human intervention, significantly enhancing operational efficiency.